Click here to go to our timeline after 453 BC

 In 167 BC he led another attack on Alexandria, also sending a fleet to capture Cyprus (Chittim).
 Before reaching Alexandria, his path was blocked by a single, old Roman ambassador, a man he knew, named Gaius Popillius Laenas, who delivered a message from the Roman Senate directing Antiochus to withdraw his armies from Egypt and Cyprus, or consider themselves in a state of war with the Roman Republic.
 Antiochus said he would discuss it with his council, whereupon the Roman envoy drew a

 In his anger and humiliation Antiochus now cancelled the Jewish treaty, sending Apollonius his chief collector of tribute into Jerusalem with armed troops.
 He entered peacefully then massacred all the grown men, enslaving the women and children while plundering and burning the city.
 It was midway through 167 BC and all Jewish practices (which included circumcision, and services in the temple — the offering of daily sacrifices) would be stopped for the next 3½ years.
 A fortress was built in the southern part of the city on a raised up area overlooking the temple, with the plunder stored and guarded by a Syro-Macedonian garrison.
-On the 15th day of Kislev (about December), he erected a statue of Zeu Pater / Jupiter as it is called in Roman mythology, and offered sacrifices to it 10 days later.
-In Rome, with their solar calendar, the 25th of December was the traditional date of the winter solstice.
-Numerous Jews treacherously came over to his side.
+On the 15th day of Kislev circa December, he erected an altar to Zeus in the temple area — bearing a statue in his own likeness — and offered sacrifices to it 10 days later

 Around this time the Sadducees, a party influenced by the Greek emphasis on rationalism and provable facts (and with an insistence on "an eye for an eye"), came strongly on to the scene.
 To counter their anti-supernatural teachings, the Pharisees, who amongst other matters taught on living as a good person now, the reality of angels, each person's spirit, the after-life, the coming Christ - Messiah, and the future resurrection of our bodies, also gained considerable influence.

 Daniel 11:32b "but the people that do know their God shall be strong, and do exploits" — the second half of Daniel 11:32 refers initially at least to the Maccabees, a priestly Jewish family who led the people in revolt against the Syrian army and three years later, gained relief within the temple area.
 Click here for further details of the Maccabees.

 In 132 BC, a peace with Syria was achieved.
 Only for a short time however, as the Roman general Pompey next conquered them in 63 BC.